FDG25/Web-Applications-1-Project/README.md

 | sofia@polito.it | password | pt |
 | aurora@polito.it | password | pt |
 | chiara@polito.it | password | NULL |

+The password is the same for all the students, but considering that for each user has been used a unique salt (stored in the database), we will get different hashes.